BertKleewein/azure-c-shared-utility/devdoc/socket_async.md

 ###   socket_async_create
 `socket_async_create` creates a socket and sets its configuration, including setting the socket to non-blocking.
 It then binds the socket to the supplied `host_ipv4` and `port`, and finally connects the socket to the bound address.

-If successful, it returns a SOCKET_ASYNC_HANDLE to represent the socket's file descriptor.
-On failure, it returns SOCKET_ASYNC_INVALID_SOCKET.

 ```c
 int socket_async_create(SOCKET_ASYNC_HANDLE* sock, uint32_t host_ipv4, int port, bool is_UDP, SOCKET_ASYNC_OPTIONS_HANDLE options);
 ```